weemo/iOS-SDK/sdk-helper/README.md

 This document comes in addition to the <a href='https://github.com/weemo/iOS-SDK/wiki'>SDK wiki</a> and <a href='http://docs.weemo.com/sdk/ios'>doxygen documentation</a> of the Weemo SDK for iOS project.

 This sample project is provided with the usual disclaimer about how it comes WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
-Yeah, you ought to know of the MIT license by now.

 The goal of this sample project is to give developers a working example of how to start the Weemo singleton, connect and disconnect, authenticate on our network, and place an audio/video call.